markusfisch/bots/README.md

 MODE must be one of:
-  training - just learn to see and move escape - find the exit field 'O' collect - collect as many gems '@' as possible snakes - eat gems '@' to get longer rumble - last man standing, shoot with 'f' avoid - survive inside an asteroid 'X' shower
+  training - just learn to see and move escape - find the exit field 'o' collect - collect as many gems '@' as possible snakes - eat gems '@' and grow a tail rumble - last man standing, shoot with 'f' avoid - survive an asteroid shower of 'X'

 OPTION can be any of:
   -P, --port N            port to listen for players, default is 63187